iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 1 reviews"/>
 </p>

+> This is a scam to get your personal information.<br> :date: __2020-10-28 14:11:44__

+> This is what i have to say.
+THE KUNGFLU IS A JOKE, UR A JOKE TO FOR WEARING UR MASKS, I WONT EVEN GET A VAX FOR THE KUNGFLU.
+UR ALL CLOWNS IN MY BOOK.
+I TRUST GOD I DONT TRUST MAN.
+I HOPE THIS APP GETS A VIRUS, LOL!<br> :date: __2020-10-28 05:53:26__

+> Not very accurate.
+Sorry if the truth hurts.<br> :date: __2020-10-27 12:13:05__

+> So your telling me when someone knowinly has covid-19 they're going to report it to an app and still walk around by people without being self quarantined?
+Believe me if they're doing that they could care less anyway so they're not going to put it in the app.
+It's like putting a sign on their back and walk around.
+Even though it's the right thing to do I don't believe that someone would knowingly have it report it in an app to let everybody else know they have it and still walk around in crowds<br> :date: __2020-10-27 02:44:07__

 > While I understand and appreciate what the app is trying to do, the app checking my location consistently at 1am, and 3am is crazy!
 It is not checking my location when I am actually out and about during the day.
 I will be deleting this as I find that for me, it is worthless.
 Based on reply..let me correct that to exposure checks at 2+am, 3+am, 4+am, 5+am, do no good for me as thats when I'm home asleep.
 Those are the check times that have been reported to me.<br> :date: __2020-10-23 16:18:08__

 > Can't review this app when it doesn't run.
 After installing on my Pixel 4xl, I try to run it and it says "Internal error, please try again".
 Subsequent retries are futile as I get the same error repeatedly.<br> :date: __2020-10-21 18:27:41__